Configuring rule associations for data enrichment and validations

 ▪ On field focus change and submission.
 Triggers the objective when the field focus changes in a record and when the record is submitted.

 Note: Rule associations that use Application Integration-based plugins don't run when field focus changes.
 When field focus changes or a user applies changes to a section, rule associations that assign records to hierarchies don't run.
-You can use the On field focus change and submission and On section save and submission trigger conditions to allow users to preview validation and enrichment results.
-The results of validation and enrichment are saved only when users submit records.
-For more information about triggers and trigger conditions, see Objective triggers.
+For more information about triggers and trigger conditions, see Configuring business applications as an objective trigger.

 aIn the REST APIs section, turn on the Enable the objective for REST APIs toggle.